rsr-at-mindtwin/wisdom/README.md

 23. The most reliable predictor of future behavior is past behavior.
 24. Insiders compete with insiders so they spend most of their effort building things for insiders.[8]
 25. There's nothing magical about situational awareness.
 Awareness of where you are at can be neutral, positive or negative.
 [10]
+26. Everything you see in the media is trying to sell you something.

 Adjacent: